 Thus, when you fix your budget, include the initial price, installation and operating charges, and not to forget the maintenance costs.

 Vacuum pumps are essential lab equipment for researchers performing experiments in a lab setup.
-Understand your application requirements, suitable pump technology, and consider your budget, while purchasing the right vacuum pump.
+Understand your application requirements, and suitable pump technology, and consider your budget, while purchasing the right vacuum pump.